How Many Affiliate Programs Should I Join? (Tips)

 What if I miss out on a trending offer?

-Instead, use the 40-30-30 framework I shared above—reserve 30% of your capacity for experimental programs while maintaining your stable core.
+FOMO is a dangerous trap.
+Use the 40-30-30 framework—reserve 30% capacity for experimental programs while maintaining your stable core.
+This gives flexibility without sacrificing focus.

 But my favorite blogger promotes dozens of products!